maxmanu/fforcetest/readme.txt

 == Description ==

 WP Home Test plugin shows the commit history of a specific repository in the Wordpress dashboard menu page.
+The test was performed using the Check (PCP) plugin.

 == Installation ==